 URWERK has undertaken a very interesting project that is about to cross the finish line – as Cyrano Devanthey watchmaker noted, their biggest challenge so far.
 In the last 8 years they have strived for reinterpreting Abraham-Louis Breguet’s marvellous sympathique clocks in an URWERK way.
-Cyrano showed us the work in progress AMC at the SIHH 2018.
+Cyrano showed us the work in progress AMC at the SIHH 2018 and the completed piece during the Basel watch week in March 2018.

 There are contemporary watchmakers whose image has undeniably been associated with transposing the highest grade of the ancient watch-engineering art onto a 21st century platform.
 In many ways, they do what the outstanding figures of the past did: building a sustainable business but always fancying entering new territories.
 Just like much of their contemporaries they are blessed with technical wisdom and fine visual sensors, but they stand out with an inexorable drive for quality, a self-defined futuristic perspective, humbleness and a good amount of curiosity.
 Their mission seems to point beyond plain business.
 They take personal responsibility in preserving the best of their long-living profession and the time to discover and encourage those who could run with the baton even further.